 We anticipate that the net proceeds from this offering will be used for working capital and other general corporate purposes.
-We also intend to use the proceeds of this offering to pay all remaining outstanding principal and interest, together with a termination fee, under our term loan facility with Silicon Valley Bank and to pay a cash dividend to the holders of our Series A preferred stock in connection with the conversion of their shares into shares of Class B common stock immediately prior to the closing of this offering.
+We also intend to use the proceeds of this offering to pay all remaining outstanding principal and interest, together with a termination fee, under our term loan facility with Silicon Valley Bank.
 We may also use a portion of the net proceeds to acquire complementary businesses, products or technologies.
 However, we do not have any agreements or commitments for any acquisitions at this time.
 Our management will have considerable discretion in the application of the net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used effectively.
 The net proceeds may be invested with a view towards long-term benefits for our stockholders and this may not increase our operating results or market value.
 The failure by our management to apply these funds effectively may adversely affect the return on your investment.